 #4 SUNSET DINNER BY THE AYEYARWADY RIVER

 The ancient temples aren’t the only Bagan attractions to be seen during your visit.
-A candlelit dinner while watching the sunset behind the mountains on the Ayeyarwady River is one of the best things to do in Bagan!
+A candlelit dinner while watching the sunset behind the mountains on the Ayeyarwady River.

 I highly recommend having dinner at the riverside restaurant attached to Bagan Thande Riverview Hotel for the most unforgettable sunset views over Ayeyarwady River.